 The Spring 2021 semester will now begin on Wednesday, January 27th, one week later than originally planned.

-For more details related to academics, access the Students and Families FAQs.
+For more details related to academics for the spring, access the Spring 2021 Students and Families FAQs.

 The speed and magnitude of the changes we have seen in 2020 underscore the importance of an Emmanuel education.
 For over 100 years, we have equipped students with the skills and agility to succeed in a constantly shifting marketplace and to advance a better and more just society.
 This commitment is as strong as ever as we prepare students to thrive in the post-COVID era.
 In a similar sense, the challenges posed by the pandemic are casting a light on the values that have always characterized our community: empathy, respect, service, and concern for the common good.
 Together, let us continue to model these values to one another and to our world.